hyprwm/hyprpicker/README.md

 # Usage

-launch it.
+Launch it.
 Click.
 That's it.

 # Building

+It's also on the AUR as `hyprpicker-git`

 `make all`